-A Step by Step Guide To Ship And Import Your Product
+A Step-by-Step Guide To Ship And Import Your Product

 What is the Best Way to Ship from China to the United States?
 This isn’t an easy question to answer because the truth is, it depends.
 Even experienced product managers could benefit from re-evaluating this from time to time.